manasigandhi1/Data-Visualization-of-Himalayan-Trails-Explorer-Using-Power-Bi/README.md

 ---

+PLEASE NOTE THAT DUMMY IMAGES OF TREK LEADERS ARE TAKEN IN THIS DASHBOARD PROJECT.

 ## 🎯 Business Problem / Objective

 The trekking company observed fluctuations in revenue and customer engagement across different treks and seasons.